-We cannot predict the impact of the ongoing war and the related humanitarian crisis in Ukraine on the global economy, energy markets, geopolitical stability, industries in which we operate and our business.
+We cannot predict the impact of the ongoing war in Ukraine and the recent Israel-Hamas war on the global economy, energy markets, geopolitical stability, industries in which we operate and our business.

 All of our infrastructure, well completion, natural sand proppant, drilling and other services are concentrated in North America.
-However, the broader consequences of the Russian-Ukrainian conflict, which may include further sanctions, embargoes, regional instability and geopolitical shifts, may have adverse effects on global macroeconomic conditions, increase volatility in the price and demand for oil and natural gas, which would adversely impact the oilfield services industry, increase exposure to cyberattacks, cause disruptions in global supply chains, increase foreign currency fluctuations, cause constraints or disruption in the capital markets and limit sources of liquidity.
-We cannot predict the extent of this war's effect on our business and results of operations as well as on the global economy, energy markets and industries in which we operate.
+However, the broader consequences of the Russian-Ukrainian conflict, and the Israel-Hamas war may increase volatility in the price and demand for oil and natural gas, which would adversely impact the oilfield services industry, increase exposure to cyberattacks, cause disruptions in global supply chains, increase foreign currency fluctuations, cause constraints or disruption in the capital markets and limit sources of liquidity.
+We cannot predict the extent of these wars' effect on our business and results of operations as well as on the global economy, energy markets and industries in which we operate.